NguyenPhongVN/DocC-SwiftUI-Hooks/Sources/DocCHooks/Documentation.docc/GettingStarted.md

 ) -> Value
 ```

-A hook to use memoized value preserved until it is updated at the timing determined with given updateStrategy.
+A hook to use memoized value preserved until it is updated at the timing determined with given `updateStrategy`.
 lưu trữ kết quả tính toán